yiweichay/final-project-tues-merrill-yi-wei/README.md

 timer.c  | Timer initialisation for timing of each movement and exception handling i2c.c  | For communication with RGB Sensor (ColorClick) serial.c  | For development, data acquistion and debugging purposes

+## Guide to set up the buggy

+1. Place buggy at the starting point in the respective "mine".
+When the buggy is ready for calibration, LED D7 turns on.
+A white card and black card is needed for the initial calibration.
+2. Place the white card directly infront of the light sensor and toggle button RF2.
+LED D7 will flash once to indicate that the white card has been calibrated.
+3. Place the black card approximately 4cm away from the light sensor for calibration.
+This is to account for ambient lighting and reflectivity of the black card.
+Toggle button RF2 again to calibrate the black card.
+LED D7 will flash once again.
+Once the calibration process is complete, LED D7 turns off while LED H3 turns on.
+This means that the buggy is ready to start the colour sensing process.
+4. To start the buggy, toggle button RF3.

+A video which demonstrates the setting up and initial calibration process of the buggy is included [here](https://imperiallondon-my.sharepoint.com/:v:/g/personal/ywc19_ic_ac_uk/EVad5Vj5tUxGnKjwEe3ywaEBDxlz3bQ9RxnZfVTA16CrmQ?e=TUmPaU).

 ## Code Development
 ### Environment Calibration and Colour Sensing